DallasUrbanists/dallasurbanists.com/blog/_posts/2023-08-28-gentrification-is-rain.md

 For all the damage wrought by rain, no one is campaigning to stop rain.
 No one works on a housing project with the precondition that rain will be prevented.
 Instead, all developments are built with the expectation that it will *withstand* rain.
 The savviest of projects go a step further to benefit from rain by capturing it (think rain barrels and water retention systems).

 Like rain, we need to adopt strategies to withstand, capture, and grow with gentrification.
-Rather than new white residents driving up property taxes and pushing out Hispanic long-time homeowners, new residents can move into an ADU's owned by those legacy homeowners, thereby contributing to their generational wealth.
+Rather than new white residents driving up property taxes and pushing out Hispanic long-time homeowners, new residents can move into an ADU owned by a legacy homeowner, thereby contributing to their generational wealth.
 Rather than see black culture replaced by yoga studios and boba shops, those new studios and shops can be the lessees of a community land trust formed by the legacy neighbors prior to the gentrifier's arrival.

 We need rain because we need water.